leonidaas/AWSIM-MTCOTTON/docs/GettingStarted/QuickStartDemo/index.md

             `<your mapfile location>` must be changed arbitrarily.
 When specifying the path the `~` operator cannot be used - please specify absolute full path.

-        <popup-img src="image_3.png" alt="image_3"></popup-img>

 1. Start autonomous driving !

     1. With both AWSIM and Autoware activated, check if the vehicle's self-position estimation is normal.
+If self initialising is not working.
+Select 2D Pose Estimate and select the position of the car in AWSIM.

+        <popup-img src="image_3.png" alt="image_3"></popup-img>

+        Wait until the car shows up in Autoware.

         <popup-img src="image_4_text.png" alt="image_4_text"></popup-img>